RCI Banque: Activities

 It also finances new vehicles, used vehicles, and spare parts, as well as short-term cash requirements for the Renault–Nissan–Mitsubishi Alliance dealerships.
 It has subsidiaries in Argentina, Brazil, Colombia, Algeria, Morocco, Ukraine, South Korea, and the European Union and joint-ventures in Russia, Turkey and India.

 The firm has developed online vehicle sales.
 In Brazil, 20% of the Renault KWID models sold in 2018 were booked online using RCI e-payment.
 Dacia customers in the United Kingdom have been able to finance and pay off the model of their choice entirely online since November 2018 via the Dacia Buy Online website.
 It is the first time that a fully digitalized customer experience has been proposed in the British market.

 In 2020, it sold 1.8 services per vehicle registered by the Alliance brands in its operating scope.
 The firm is one of the largest issuers of auto loan asset-backed securities in Europe.
 In 2004, it had, together with the PSA Banque, a 10 percent participation, only behind Volkswagen and Fiat banks.

-It continued to develop its e-payment offer in 2019.
-400,000 transactions were realized by its customers via the RCI e-payment solution, up 27.4% compared to 2018.

-In 2021, RCI Bank and Services achieved a group pre-tax profit of €1,194 million, up 19% compared to 2020.
-New financing amounts to 17.8 billion euros with a total of 1,415,841 contracts financed.